Zilliqa/dev-portal-old/docs/dev-keys-pkey.md

 ```

 ## Import via keystore file
-The following code snippet illustrates on how To import your account from an encrypted JSON keystore file and retrieve the private from the encrypted
+The following code snippet illustrates how to import your account from an encrypted JSON keystore file and retrieve the private from the encrypted

 ```javascript
 import { decryptPrivateKey } from '@zilliqa-js/crypto';